 I think I have ADHD.
 I am a teen and cannot go to a psychiatrist as my family does not believe me when I tell them and even claim I pretend to have the symptoms.
 I think there is something wrong with me and want to know.

-As per the findings of the GP or psychiatrist.
-The young patients symptoms should not be completely ignored and a proper thorough investigation should be done in order that something potentially serious is not missed.
+Follow-up is to be done as per the findings of the GP or psychiatrist.
+The young patient's symptoms should not be completely ignored, and a proper, thorough investigation should be done in order that something potentially serious is not missed.